-Opportunities for Parental Involvement (School Year 2018-19)
+Opportunities for Parental Involvement (School Year 2019-20)

 Pacific Grove Unified School District has extraordinary parental and community involvement.
 At all levels, parents are encouraged to participate in the educational community and Community High School is no exception.
 Parents are encouraged to join the site council, to volunteer in the school and be on committees as needed.
-Parents have been involved in the School Site Committee.
 Parents also volunteer in the garden and at special events such as Mock Interview day.
+Parents have also participated in the annual Board meeting held at the Community High School site.
 In addition, every parent must meet with the staff as their student is enrolled at Community High School and encouraged to attend the progress meeting at the end of each grading cycle.
-Nonetheless, we seek to increase parent participation in all areas of the school and have set goals through our WASC process to widen our communication methods and increase opportunities for parent participation.
+Nonetheless, parent engagement specifically at Community High School has been difficult and we seek to increase parent participation in all areas of the school and have set goals through our WASC process to widen our communication methods and increase opportunities for parent participation.